pixelstorm/coding_guidelines_custom_builds/README.md

 1. Use svgs for icons and logos where posible.
 1. Develop locally deploy to a NOFOLLOW staging url.
 1. Develop with define('wp_debug', true);
-1. Build all a responsive html and css hardcoded site first before implementing advanced custom fields and dynamic data functionality.
+1. Build a static, fully responsive html templates with html / scss first before implementing advanced custom fields and dynamic data functionality.
 1. Use Advanced Custom fields & Hookturn plugins to build custom content areas and fields

 1. All media/images are to be loaded into the wp-content/uploads directory and accessible via to the wp-admin